nez0b/UnitDiskMapping/README.md

 - Support for both weighted and unweighted problems
 - Path decomposition algorithms for optimizing the mapping
 - Utilities for working with and visualizing unit disk graphs
+- Gadget patterns for handling graph crossings
+- Advanced weighted mapping functionality

 ## Implementation Notes

 This Python implementation is a translation of the original Julia code.
-The core functionality is implemented, but some advanced features (like pattern matching and gadget application) are simplified or omitted.
+The core functionality is implemented with additional features for gadget application and weighted mappings.

 ## Citation